 • 1200 by 1800px

-If you want to make it even easier, you can use a free image design program like Canva which has predefined dimensions for social media posts on Pinterest, Instagram, and Facebook:
+If you want to make it even simpler, you can use a free image design program like Canva which has predefined dimensions for social media posts on Pinterest, Instagram, and Facebook:

 Now let's talk about how often you should pin images, in order to stay relevant and drive meaningful engagement from your blog marketing efforts on this platform.